ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 * A reference to the location that the asset was obtained is presented as part of the output.

-* Only excerpts of material that is drawn verbatim from the asset can be presented as part of the output.
+* The asset can only be represented in the output with excerpts that are drawn verbatim from it.

 If these conditions cannot be met, the asset then is not included in the output.